opalmedapps/opal-admin-legacy/README.md

 ### Step 4

-Setup the configuration file by running the executable bash script located in the project's root:
+Setup the environment file by running the executable bash script located in the project's root:

 ```
-bash ./makeconfigs.sh
+bash ./make_env_file.sh
 ```

-This will copy **./default-config.json** to **./config.json** and set preliminary configurations.
+This will copy **./.env.sample** to **./.env** and set preliminary configurations.

 ### Step 5